antonw-88/GICSP/study-topics.md

 - [SANS ICS Security Channel](https://www.youtube.com/@SANSICSSecurity/videos).
 Search for "ics410" for topics directly related to GICSP.

 # ADDITIONAL MATERIAL
-This section is aimed at providing references to material related to ICS that is not vital for the exam preparation.
+This section is aimed at providing references to material related to ICS that is not vital for the exam preparation, but that I want to look into in the future.

 ## WIDERANGING ICS SECURITY RESOURCES
 Very good for a constant flow of contemporary resources/events.